 Traditionally, the year starts with the new month near the equinox.
 Originally, it was the new month after the equinox, such that the equinox was associated with the full moon of the 15th of the last month (XII).
 By the time of the MUL.APIN, the year began with the new month preceding the equinox, so the equinox itself was associated with the Full Moon (15th of the month) of the first month.
 However, the actual location of the equinox would vary year-to-year within about 30 days of the start of the year.
 As this calendar is 354 days long, it required that an extra month be inserted (intercalated) about once every three years to put it back in line with the solar year.

 The lunisolar calendar is attested since at least the late 3rd millennium BCE.
 Many (for instance, Newton in the quote above, as well as Lis Brack-Bernsen) believe it was in use even prior to the schematic 360 day calendar.
-The schematic calendar is the first attested calendar by far, but a year of 12 months of 30 days appears to be an approximation of the lunisolar calendar, and thus derived from it.
+Still, the schematic calendar is the first attested calendar by far.
+The belief that the 360 day calendar arose because of the lunar calendar is a position based on reasonable presumptions rather than textual evidence.
+It is presumed that a year of 12 months of 30 days came about as an approximation of the lunisolar calendar, and thus was derived from it.

 The 360 Day Calendar Emerges

 In contrast to the lunisolar calendar, information regarding the 360 day calendar is relatively hard to come by.
 This is despite the fact that the first attested calendar in written records is the 360 day calendar, 360 day calendars were actually quite widespread, and the 360 day calendar was the most important calendar for Babylonian astrology and astronomy.